Indigenous peoples and Indigenous traditional knowledge may hold part of the important keys to fighting climate change for the benefit of the planet.

-Read MoreWith the world on edge as the COVID-19 crisis progresses, the scientific community has sprung into gear in search of an effective treatment.
-R&D is progressing at unprecedented speeds, abridging the projected length for the completion of a vaccine from over a decade to just over a year.
-Amidst this rapid development, traditional knowledge plays a significant role in scientific endeavours.
-Through traditional knowledge, medical researchers can gain guidance and inspiration and bypass prolonged and expensive scatter-gun approaches to R&D.
+Read MoreWith the world on edge as COVID-19 progresses, the scientific community has sprung into gear in search of an effective treatment.
+Amidst this development, traditional knowledge plays a significant role in scientific endeavours.

 Read MoreAs an African and a Canadian, I inhabit an observatory.
 I am a resident in two worlds of blunt contrasts.
-On a good note, daily at every turn, those contrasts offer privileged lessons on the richness and complexity of the human experience, of our world.
-In this observatory, it is irresistible not to have a geopolitical perspective on the dynamic of Africa’s relationship with the global south.
-And since the formal declaration of COVID-19 as a global pandemic on March 11, 2020 by WHO’s Dr. Tedros Adhanom Ghebreyesus, the reality of that stark contrast has never been more evident.
+On a good note, those contrasts offer privileged lessons on the richness and complexity of the human experience, of our world.

 Read MoreCIGI Papers